 If we create our own reality, then why the hell do we need Ultraviolet Pulse Beams from Universe-2?
 Maybe we need to scale down this fundamentalism a little bit to some more realistic corollaries like: “You create your own emails” or “You create your own nonsense that you can put in your own emails.”

 Oneness vs. Eachness

 In a necessary conflict amongst a group of people I just had an inflated New Age type pull out the “oneness” card as though that trumps everything.
 You can always tell when someone is getting absolutist on you when they start TO USE ALL CAPS TO SHOW THAT THEY HAVE THE ULTIMATE TRUTH!!!
-Here’s a sample of one of a couple of his sentences: “FIRST LOVE IN ALL THINGS – ONENESS!!!!
+Here’s an actual example from channeled material: “FIRST LOVE IN ALL THINGS – ONENESS!!!!
 Then everyone will see clearly how to bring about a resolve for all involved.”

 I wrote about this sort of “oneness” abuse ten years ago: